outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - logic: derive interactive structures given logical rules like equivalences used as connecting functions
     - definition: apply problem/solution structure definitions to determine their possible interactions
     - cause: find solution success cause and generate solution automation workflows from that
+    - change:
+      - find changes to problem/solution structures that still allow the structures to interact
+      - find remaining variables of interactions

   - example of multiple ways to solve a problem
     - multiple ways to solve the 'find if a particular number is in a random sequence & find its position' problem